anhhuy9900/interview-test/README.md

    - Body
       ```json
       {
-         "userId": number, // Specific the user that you want to change quota limitation
+         "userId": "number", // Specific the user that you want to change quota limitation
          // change the number of limit ( MB )
          // Example: set 10 -> 10MB quota limit
-         "quotaLimit": number
+         "quotaLimit": "number"
       }
       ```
    - Response data